Royal visits to New Zealand

 2014: William and Kate visited New Zealand in 2014 as part of a three-week tour of New Zealand and Australia.
 They visited Blenheim to lay a wreath at Blenheim war memorial, as well as visiting a World War One Aviation commemorative event at Omaka Aviation Heritage Centre, accompanied by film-maker Sir Peter Jackson.

 Royal enthusiasts will know that this wasn’t William’s first time in New Zealand – the 2014 visit was his fifth visit to New Zealand.
 His first visit was in 1983 with his parents, when he was a baby.

-2018: Prince Harry and Meghan Markle will visit Rotorua on the final leg of their trip.
-The Duke and Duchess will first visit Te Papaiouru Marae, for a formal pōwhiri and lunch in their honour.
-They will then head to Rainbow Springs to learn more about the centre’s kiwi breeding programme.
-Later on, they will meet members of the public before travelling to Redwoods Treewalk, Rotorua.
-The couple will then return to Auckland before leaving for the UK the following day.
+2018: Prince Harry and Meghan Markle visited Rotorua on the final leg of their trip.
+Their first port of call was Te Papaiouru Marae, for a formal pōwhiri and lunch in their honour.
+They then headed to Rainbow Springs to learn more about the centre’s kiwi breeding programme and meet members of the public, before travelling to Redwoods Treewalk, Rotorua.
+The couple then returned to Auckland before leaving for the UK the following day.